top of page

 The IGP trained dog is not only more robust and healthier than inactive dogs, but also generally more balanced in their character as it is in the nature of working dog breeds to want to be challenged and stimulated.

-The sport is enjoyed by people of all ages and of varied professions who join together in camaraderie born of their common interest in working with their dogs.
+The sport is enjoyed by people of all ages and of varied professions who join together in camaraderie born from their common interest in working with their dogs.
+Other breeds may participate in the sport.

 A "Condensed Summary" is available here.